daviebadger/notes/restructuredtext/restructuredtext.rst

 Directives
 ==========

-Directives are the first extension mechanism, how to extend block markup in
+Directives are the first extension mechanism, how to extend block elements in
 |RST|. |RST| has many built-in directives.
 The syntax of directives is:

 .. code:: rst